 There's some machismo involved in straining up hills in a too-large gear.
-You may hear racing cyclists declaim that 'no one needs a sprocket bigger than 25 teeth' or 'no one needs a triple chainset'.
-What they mean is: they don't want them.
-You probably do.
-Here are some rules of thumb.
+You may hear racing cyclists declaim that 'no one needs a sprocket bigger than 25 teeth' or 'no one needs a triple chain set'.

-• For heavier or less fit riders, load hauling, steeper hills, or all four, look for a bottom gear of around 20 inches.
-Mountain bikes and touring bikes offer this and so do some hybrids.
+For heavier or less fit riders, load hauling, steeper hills, or all four, look for a bottom gear of around 20 inches.
+Mountain bikes and touring bikes offer this, as do some hybrids.
 Don't want to do any gear-inch maths?
 Look for a small chainring (28 teeth or fewer) and a big sprocket (32 teeth or more).

 Standing isn't only a last resort.
 If the hill is short, you can rush it.
 This takes a little more effort than twiddling up the hill but is faster.
 It's different from fading in an over-large gear like a novice as you're attacking the hill from the outset.
 Accelerate as you approach so that your momentum will carry you further up the hill.
 Keep your cadence high, standing on the pedals as the gradient begins to bite to keep the slightly-too-high gear turning.
 Push, push, push, and then relax as you crest the hill.